Endometrial cancer is cancer that starts in the endometrium, the lining of the uterus (womb).

 - Tamoxifen, a drug used for breast cancer treatment

-Women with the following conditions also seem to be at a higher risk of endometrial cancer:
+Women with the following conditions also seem to be at a higher risk for endometrial cancer:

 - Colon or breast cancer